3d-partons/partons/doc/markdown/partons_with_vm.md

 when one wants to run any virtual machine.
 ![](../images/VirtualBox_error.png "Error in Virtual Box") Windows uses its own virtual machine software, which is incompatible with Virtual Box.
-That is the reason of the error.
+That is the origin of the error.
-In that case one possibility is to turn off completely Hyper-V, the other possibility is to install %PARTONS with Hyper-V.
+In that case one possibility is to turn off completely Hyper-V, the other possibility is to run %PARTONS virtual machine in Hyper-V.
 See [this tutorial](@ref hyper-v) for later.

 ## Keyboard layout {#vm_tips_keyboard}